delingren/imac_2012/README.md

 ![PSU](psu.png)

 The USB C adapter takes in a PD charger and pass-through charges the host.
 To provide PD, I am going to use a [DC Extender](https://slimq.life/products/dc-to-usb-extender-for-150w-240).
 It has a DC booster and can provide all the voltages specified in PD 3.0 and maxes out at 100W, which is exactly the maximum the USB C adapter can draw.
 The video controller runs on 12V DC directly.

-The switch that controls the power for everything is a [flip flop mechanical relay](https://www.amazon.com/Latching-Flip-Flop-Bistable-Self-Locking-Trigger/dp/B07VL9DBGT) that runs on the always-on power rail of the PSU.
+I decided to utlize the power button and make it control the power to everything.
+I found a [flip flop mechanical relay](https://www.amazon.com/Latching-Flip-Flop-Bistable-Self-Locking-Trigger/dp/B07VL9DBGT) that can run on the always-on power rail of the PSU.
+It's rated at 10A, or 120W at 12V.
+Although that's probably enough, I might use 2 in parallel just to have a little more safety margin.

 ## Display
 The model of the LCD panel is LM270WQ1(SD)(F1).
 Here are the [specs on panelook](https://www.panelook.com/modeldetail.php?id=18520).
 You can find the datasheet in this folder.
 Here's the summary of its specs.